Cases Tried or Otherwise Taken to Judgment

 Represented Spirit AeroSystems in $365 million breach of contract dispute with Boeing relating to Boeing's underpayments and certain warranty claims associated with parts Spirit manufactured for Boeing aircraft.
 Shortly after Spirit defeated Boeing's motion to dismiss, the parties settled and resolved most of the claims, and agreed to dismiss the suit.

 FortuNet Inc. v.
 Gaming Arts LLC (Clark County, NV 2017-18)

 Lead trial counsel for Gaming Arts in fraud, breach of contract, and unfair competition lawsuit related to sales agreement and bingo paper supply contract.
-Successfully defeated FortuNet’s fraud claim after six day bench trial in February 2018.
+Successfully defeated FortuNet's fraud claim after six-day bench trial in February 2018.
 Second phase of trial led to jury verdict against Gaming Arts.
-The Court reversed the jury’s verdict on Gaming Arts’ claim for breach of the implied duty of good faith and fair dealing due to manifest disregard of the Court’s instructions.
-Retrial on that claim is scheduled for 2020.
+The court reversed the jury's verdict on Gaming Arts' claim for breach of the implied duty of good faith and fair dealing due to manifest disregard of the court's instructions.
+Case settled.